Managing your debtors

-But with EOFY fast approaching, did you know that experts estimate that running a basic debt recovery campaign in June can recoup up to 80% of your outstanding invoices?
+But with EOFY fast approaching, did you know that companies like CreditAssociates estimate that running a basic debt relief and recovery campaign in June can recoup up to 80% of your outstanding invoices?

 For the average small Zeitarbeitsfirma berlin business in Queensland, that represents an extra $10,000 to your bottom line in a single month.
 What’s more, demands for payment are usually more effective in June than any time of year.

 According to Angela McDonald, director of debt management firm Optimum Recoveries, debt collection services are not just for big companies.

 “Implementing an in-house campaign is absolutely better than not following up at all,” she said, “but more and more small business owners are choosing to outsource to professional collection agencies, in order to recover debts from a few hundred dollars to tens of thousands.”